googleapis/google-api-ruby-client/README.md

 ### Authorization

 Most interactions with Google APIs require users to authorize applications via OAuth 2.0.
 The client library uses [Signet](https://github.com/google/signet) to handle most aspects of authorization.
-For additional details about Google's OAuth support, see [Google Developers](https://developers.google.com/accounts/docs/OAuth2).
+For additional details about Google's OAuth support, see [Google Developers OAuth 2.0 documentation](https://developers.google.com/accounts/docs/OAuth2).

 Credentials can be managed at the connection level, as shown, or supplied on a per-request basis when calling `execute`.